linshilun/hdrnanasamples/README.md

-Audio samples for paper: HDR-Nana: A Non-attentive Non-autoregressive Hybrid Model for TTS
+Audio samples for paper: Nana-HDR: A Non-attentive Non-autoregressive Hybrid Model for TTS